Dear KSYSA Members,

 This communication is intended to better assist our teams, clubs, and leagues in understanding & implementing changes, as mandated by US Soccer, as efficiently & effectively as possible.

-When a player deliberately heads the ball in a game, an indirect free kick (IFK) should be awarded to the opposing team from the spot of the offense.
-If the deliberate header occurs within the penalty area, the indirect free kick should be taken on the penalty area line parallel to the goal line at the point nearest to where the infringement occurred.
+- An indirect free kick (IFK) should be awarded to the opposing team from the spot of the offense.
+If the deliberate header occurs within the goal area, the indirect free kick should be taken on the goal area line parallel to the goal line at the point nearest to where the infringement occurred.
 US Soccer and KSYSA will provide this information in its referee training.
 US Soccer and KSYSA will also provide this information in its coaching education courses.

 To download the full PDF that includes all player initiatives CLICK HERE.